maubanel/GMS2-Space-Rocks/score/README.md

 Now we can also dot instance into an ENTIRE object class.
 So if we have `obj_game.sprite_index` we can access the **sprite_index** variable in **ALL** instances of this object in the room.
 Since we only have one instance of hte game object it should be ok to access its variable for `p1_score`.

 We need to do this because we have to open **obj_rock | Collision | obj_bullet** as this is the only place we have in the game when we know which rock is destroyed.
 We just add 20, 50 and 100 points for each rock.
-We have to add a final `else` and don't need to check to see if it is `sprite_index == spr_rock_small` as we have checked for large and medium so the only one left is small.
+We have to add a final `else` and don't need to check to see if it is `sprite_index == spr_rock_small` as we have checked for large and medium so the only one left after that is small.

 ![add points for each rock](images/AddScoreToRocks.png)